Toxins Aren't Pretty: Demand Safe Cosmetics

 The Safe Cosmetics Act (H.R.
 2359) will give the FDA authority to ensure that personal care products are free of harmful ingredients.

-Sign the petition: Urge Rep. Janice Schakowsky to continue working to pass the Safe Cosmetics Act.
+Sign the petition: Urge Congress to pass the Safe Cosmetics Act.

-I am writing to applaud your championing of the Safe Cosmetics Act, a long-overdue piece of legislation critical to protecting all of us from the dangerous and insidious chemicals we are exposed to every day.
+I am writing to urge you to pass the Safe Cosmetics Act, a long-overdue piece of legislation critical to protecting all of us from the dangerous and insidious chemicals we are exposed to every day.

 The Food, Drug and Cosmetics Act of 1938 is woefully out-of-date; loopholes in U.S. federal law allow manufacturers to use unlimited amounts of chemicals in their products without requiring testing, monitoring of health effects, or adequate labeling.
 This is unacceptable, and I am grateful that you recognize the urgent need to regulate an industry with such a far-ranging impact.